msridhar/NullAway-wiki/Maps.md

 }
 ```

 Finally, you may have noticed that the checker is being a bit lax: just because `m.containsKey(key)` is true, it does not mean that `m.get(key)` is `@NonNull`, since the map may contain null values.
 We deliberately ignore this case to make the checker more usable.
-It is best to avoid storing `null` values in a map; the Guava collections (disallow `null` values)[https://github.com/google/guava/wiki/UsingAndAvoidingNullExplained].
+It is best to avoid storing `null` values in a map; e.g. the Guava collections [disallow `null` values](https://github.com/google/guava/wiki/UsingAndAvoidingNullExplained).